 by Robert Maxwell

-A misleading idea has pervaded popular culture.
-Folks who don't lift fall victim to it in droves.
+UPDATED 25MAY2018 - A misleading idea has pervaded popular culture.
+Folks who don't train for strength and fitness fall victim to it in droves.
 What idea?
 That insidious notion that manual labour is just as effective for improving strength and fitness as training.
 Books and movies are some of the worst offenders, introducing us to densely muscled, impressively strong characters who apparently got that way through years of farm work, digging ditches, or pouring concrete.
 What bearing do these fictional characters have on real life?
 Quite a bit, as it turns out, and not for the better.
 I can't count the number of times I've heard someone express the idea that they don't need to train, because they work a physically active job.
 "My work is my gym", they'll often say when asked about their fitness regimes.
 I'll be the first to admit that a physically active job is far better for your body than sitting in a chair all day.
 I have great respect for the long, gruelling hours put in by farmers, builders and the rest.
 The trouble comes when these folks start to use their work as an excuse.
 They are no doubt stronger than most of their office working counterparts, but that doesn't mean a proper exercise training regime isn't needed.
 Active work is great for burning calories and improving the abilities of the worker to do their job, but it's not so great for getting strong long term.
 Here are four reasons why.

 The movements are often unnatural